Skip to main content

 Metformin vs. Berberine vs. Lifestyle: Which Tool Fits?

-We tailor the glucose disposal strategy to the patient.
+We match the glucose disposal strategy to the patient.
 Sedentary professionals with belly fat may benefit from metformin.
 Athletes do better with berberine, timed carbs, or lifestyle-only approaches.

 FeatureMetformin (the prescription)Berberine (the supplement)Lifestyle (the foundation)